sago007/PlatformFolders/README.md

 # PlatformFolders [![Build Status](https://travis-ci.org/sago007/PlatformFolders.svg?branch=master)](https://travis-ci.org/sago007/PlatformFolders) [![license](https://img.shields.io/github/license/sago007/PlatformFolders.svg)](https://raw.githubusercontent.com/sago007/PlatformFolders/master/LICENSE)
-A self contained C++ abstraction library so that you do not need to have Linux, Windows and Mac OS X specific code to look for special directories
+A C++ library to look for special directories like "My Documents" and "%APPDATA%" so that you do not need to write Linux, Windows or Mac OS X specific code

 Can be found at: https://github.com/sago007/PlatformFolders